propublica/fakenator/README.md

 It fronts www.propublica.org

 The first time you browse to a page, it will 404 and queue that page for generation.
-The page will refresh after 5 seconds and load the cached content.
-On subsequent visits to the same page, this app will serve from cache.
+Your browser should refresh after 5 seconds and load the cached content.
+On subsequent visits to the same page, this app will serve from it cache.
 If a cache row has expired, its corresponding page will be queued for regeneration.

 ## Baconator Elements